AislingOL/PA2/README.md

 ## Week 3 R programming JHU course.
 Second programming assignment.
-See the cachematrix.R file for the code.
+See the cachematrix.R file for the code under my own repository.